darkyboys/cook/README.md

 make
 ```

-Now i ran the `build.sh` with time command to meassure the performance and it was insaane , Here's the bench marks.
+Now i ran the `build.sh` with time command to meassure the performance and it was insane , Here's the bench marks.

 **Time taken:**
 *First Build*